 While the oven may be the most popular and quickest drying method, there are also other methods you can try to dry weed fast.
 And while some growers use a dehydrator in the drying process, while others place the weed upside down on a drying rack, below, we’ve included the easiest drying tips that anyone interested in marijuana cultivation should know.

 Put the Weed in Paper Bags

 This is one of the simplest methods and it involves the good old brown paper bags.
-This is a great dry method for small buds, but if you have a bigger bag, any buds will do.
-Just put them in a paper bag and leave it in a dark room for 3-6 days.
+This is a great drying method for small buds, but if you have a bigger bag, any size buds will do.
+Just put them in a paper bag and leave them in a dark room for 3-6 days.
 Make sure you leave some room for ventilation and check on them.
 When they feel dry and crispy to the touch, they’re ready.

 Use the Boiler Room

 If you have a boiler room, you can definitely use it to dry buds.
 It’s warm enough there for weed to dry, the only downside being that boiler rooms have relative humidity, meaning you’ll have to air it out frequently.
 If you have a large amount of crops, you can hang them on the rack for 3-4 days, checking on them frequently.
 Otherwise, for smaller amounts, just use a brown paper bag and give the buds about two days.